Logo preload

 I’ve been in the GIS business for a long time, but this was my first event specific to the CAMA (computer-assisted mass appraisal) and cadastral mapping industry.
 As such, I took the opportunity to soak up everything I could about the market and learn more about the particular pains that assessors have in advancing their data and technology stacks to take advantage of the latest and greatest things out there.

-On Tuesday I presented during the session titled “Technology for Damage Assessment”, in which Michael Prestridge and I talked about how Lake County is deploying Fulcrum for damage assessment operations countywide.
+On Tuesday I presented during the session titled “Technology for Damage Assessment,” in which Michael Prestridge and I talked about how Lake County is deploying Fulcrum for damage-related property assessment operations countywide.
 Assessors are frequently the first source of property structure-level data, so emergency operations centers look to them for existing base data, and also the personnel resources to look at aerial imagery or (better yet) get out in the field and put eyes on the damage from the ground level.
 Fulcrum’s low barriers to entry, flexibility, affordability, and underlying power allow them to deploy a solution as powerful as any tailor-made solution, without the high costs of developing something themselves.
 We showed off what they’ve done with Fulcrum in a hands-on live demo without a hitch.

 As an outsider to this specific market, but an expert in the data collection process in general, I wanted to provide my thoughts on the event from that context — an outside observer’s takeaways of industry challenges and potential solutions.
 So in this post I wanted to step back a bit and take a look at what tax assessors are actually responsible for, and how the data they create and manage is used by stakeholders.
-(This is US-specific, the details may vary in other geographies):
+(This is US-specific, the details may vary in other geographies).

 Tax assessors are typically county-level elected officials, with support infrastructure underneath their departments responsible for assessing property values inside their jurisdictions.
 They must do this regularly, in accordance with state or local law, and do so accurately, because appraised property values have massive impact on the real estate market, property tax collection, government revenue, and many more derivative areas that use assessor data for decision making and operations.
 The foundational nature of assessor data is incredibly important.
 For many cases it becomes the ground on which other datasets are built, so if it’s wrong, that’s not good.
 Most assessors are responsible for parcel boundaries, ownership information, structures, addresses, and more.
 They need to have good data.

-Challenges and Common Threads
+Challenges and common threads

 Stakeholders and users of property data have ever-rising expectations of data accuracy, timeliness, and availability.
 Connectedness, technology growth, and open data contribute to this tide of entitlement, but if it’s possible to increase data accuracy and availability without soaring costs, why not look for ways to innovate?
 As IAAO president Pete Rodda said during one of his talks, citizens want to know a property’s value today, not what it was on January 1st.